bdager/CHIRLA/benchmark/README.md

 ## 📁 Benchmark Data Structure

-The benchmark follows a hierarchical organization:
+After downloading the benchmark data, you will find the following hierarchical organization:

 ```
 Benchmark/